MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch1.md

 ![Module4Chapter1step15im](C:images/module4Chapter1Step15im.png)

-16. In your hierarchy, expand the click the "Lunarcom_Base" object by clicking the arrow to the left of it, then do the same for its child object, "Terminal."
+16. In your hierarchy, expand the "Lunarcom_Base" object by clicking the arrow to the left of it, then do the same for its child object, "Terminal."

 17. While "Lunarcom_Base" is selected, click and drag “Lunarcom Text” from the hierarchy to the "Output Text" slot in the "LunarcomController" component in the inspector panel.
-18. Now do the same thing with the "Terminal" object into the "terminal" slot, and the "Connection Light" object to the "Connection Light Controller" slot.
+18. Now do the same thing with the "Terminal" object into the "terminal" slot and the "Connection Light" object to the "Connection Light Controller" slot.

 ![Module4Chapter1step18im](C:images/module4Chapter1Step18im.png)